Aelxnadre72/BottomsUp/README.md

 # How to compile the project :hammer:
-The project can be built using either an APK.
+The project can be built using an APK.

 ## APK
 To build the project as an APK file, do the following: